Sir Charles (Chay) Blyth 1940 -

 Jackie Stewart 1939 -

-Jackie Stewart was born in Milton, Dumbartonshire in 1939.
-He grew up around cars but did not get involved in racing himself until later.
-After impressing spectators at a test drive, he was recruited by Ken Tyrell for the Formula Junior team in 1963.
-He entered Formula 1 in 1965 with BAR and soon won his first Grand Prix in Monza.
-He went on to win 27 Folmula 1 races and three World Championships.
-Today, he is still greatly involved in Formula 1.
-He formed Stewart Grand Prix in 1997 with his son and this has now become the Jaguar Ford Team.
+Jackie Stewart was born in Milton, Dumbartonshire and, after impressing spectators at a test drive, was recruited by Ken Tyrell for the Formula Junior team in 1963.
+He entered Formula One in 1965 with BAR and soon won his first Grand Prix in Monza, later going on to win 27 Formula One races and three World Championships.
+He formed the Stewart Grand Prix with his son in 1997, and is still involved in Formula One today.